techno-tim/k3s-ansible/README.md

 ## ✅ System requirements

-* Deployment environment must have Ansible 2.4.0+
+* Deployment environment must have Ansible 2.4.0+.
+If you need a quick primer on Ansible [you can check out my docs and setting up Ansible](https://docs.technotim.live/posts/ansible-automation/).
 * `server` and `agent` nodes should have passwordless SSH access, if not you can supply arguments to provide credentials `-ask-pass --ask-become-pass` to ach command.

 ## 🚀 Getting Started